zanielsen162/CovalentBonding/README.md

 ## Elements and Charges

-The program uses a predefined set of elements with their corresponding charges:
+The program uses a predefined set of elements with their corresponding charges (as well as the number of electrons needed for a complete shell):

 ```python
 elemSym = ['H', 'B', 'C', 'N', 'O', 'F', 'Si', 'P', 'S', 'Cl', 'Se', 'Br', 'I']